Northeast District Projects

 Work on the $1.4 million project, which will begin 8 miles north of the junction with US 60 and continue north to St. Johns (between mileposts 386 and 369), includes applying a pavement surface treatment on the road called chip seal.

-Work is scheduled to begin Monday, July 16, 2018 and continue through the end of August.
+Work began in mid-July 2018 and is scheduled to continue through September 2018.
 Schedules are subject to change based on weather or other unforeseen factors.

 Stay up to Date